Skip to main content

 Virginia Voting Guide

-Welcome to FindLaw’s Virginia Voting Guide.
-We’ve provided answers to all your election information questions.
+Welcome to FindLaw’s Virginia Voting Guide, which provides answers to election information questions.
 Learn about voter eligibility, the voter registration process and deadlines, what you may need to bring to the polls for identification, absentee voting, and special accommodations for voters with disabilities.

 • A resident of Virginia